-Consulting with licensed home care agencies in your area, and then touring various nursing home options, will give you a better idea of which option best meets the needs of your loved one.
+Consulting with home care agencies and then touring various nursing homes will give you a better idea of which option best meets the needs of your loved one.
 The following are some questions to ask yourself when weighing the option of home care or nursing home care.

-Is It Safe To Remain At Home? (i.e. is the home accessible)
+Is It Safe To Remain At Home?

-Seniors should have:
+Ideally, seniors should have:

-- Grab bars near toilets and shower (shower seat and hand-held faucets are ideal)
+- Grab bars near toilets and shower (shower seat and hand-held faucets are ideal).

-- Secure railings and wheelchair accessible ramps replacing stairs at entries/patio doors
+- Secure railings and wheelchair-accessible ramps replacing stairs at entries/patio doors.

 Are There Acute, Long-Term Medical Needs?

-If your loved one requires temporary medical assistance or wound care after hospital discharge, part-time home health care aides may be available to take care of that.
-Speak with healthcare providers for more information about whether or not a home health service can be brought in temporarily.
+However, a VNA is not a long-term solution.
+In many instances, home care aides work alongside VNAs to provide care for elderly patients that need medical care.
+You can speak with healthcare providers for more information about whether or not a home health service can be brought in temporarily.

 Does The Client Require Acute Memory Care? (dementia, Alzheimer’s, etc.)

-Home care support allows families more time and flexibility to choose a good memory care center or nursing home that accommodates the needs that arise as patients progress into later stages of dementia.
+Home care support allows families more time and flexibility in choosing a memory care center or nursing home that accommodates the needs that arise as patients progress into later stages of dementia.

 Is A Pet Part Of The Equation?